Home

 Hartest TL833525: The Hartest Stone, boulder on village green.
 Brought from local field in 1713, now said to turn over when it hears church clock strike midnight.

-Henstead I was told long ago of a large stone on the edge of the churchyard, aligned on the axis of the church, but I've never found it.22 This would seem to be the same stone mentioned in a letter to a local magazine in 1962.43
+Henstead TM487861: I was told long ago of a large stone on the edge of the churchyard, aligned on the axis of the church, but I was never able to find it.22 This would seem to be the same stone mentioned in a letter to a local magazine in 1962.43 However, I've now (April 2013) located it - but it's not a glacial erratic at all.
+It is in fact a large, overgrown mound of 20th century concrete!
+It's at the extreme western edge of the churchyard, very close to the road, and does indeed lie on the church axis.
+So, definitely nothing ancient or significant at all.

-Hintlesham A glacial erratic is at the corner of a farmyard here.23
+Hintlesham TM07354457: A glacial erratic is at the roadside, by the corner of a farmyard at Northlands, a little way north-west of the village.23

 Hitcham I've been told of a boulder at Plains Farm, at a crossing of tracks.24

-TL990528: A later addition to the 'Puddingstone Trail' said to have been found at Cross Green.25
+TL990528: A later addition to the 'Puddingstone Track' said to have been found at Cross Green.25

 Ilketshall St. Margaret A large stone was reported as having once been extant somewhere along the narrow track called Shoe Devil Lane, north of the church.44

-Ipswich Erratic boulder in footing or fabric of St. Peter's church.27
+Ipswich TM163441: Huge limestone boulders found in tower foundations of St. Peter's church.27

-Kersey TL000443: Pitted conglomerate stone set in pavement on north side of main street.7
+Kersey TL999442: Pitted conglomerate stone set in pavement on north side of main street.7 A broken edge shows that this is definitely puddingstone, measuring 102 x 72 x 20cm high at the back.

-TL001442: Small rounded stone near watersplash.
-Both stones here said to be part of the 'Puddingstone Trail'.7
+TM000441: Small rounded stone near watersplash.
+Both stones here said to be part of the 'Puddingstone Track',7 although this one is definitely sandstone, that sparkles in sunlight because of tiny quartz flecks in its surface.
+It measures 40 x 30 x 25cm high.

-Layham Glacial erratic at corner of barn at Netherbury Hall;28 another erratic in the farmyard at the Hall, from the same source.
+Layham TM03044025: Glacial erratic at corner of barn at Netherbury Hall; another smaller erratic in the farmyard at the Hall.28

 Letheringham TM288564: Boulder once at foot of Potsford Gibbet, said to scream when kicked by someone's heel.

-Linstead Parva Large boulder on edge of cottage yard near school.29
+Linstead Parva Large boulder reported on edge of cottage yard near former school.29

 Lowestoft TM550943: The Witches Stones, the remains of a 16th century beacon, said to run to the sea at midnight unless bathed in fire.